catshout/casisp-runtime/README.md

 ## Setup the Apache Camel runtime

-The foundation is a ready-to-run docker container.
+The foundation is a ready-to-run docker container based on [Apache Karaf 4.2.9](https://karaf.apache.org/) and [Apache Camel 3.4.3](https://camel.apache.org/).
 Once the pre-requisites are given you can move into the folder `docker` and start the container with

 ````
 start-casisp.bat